Apple Shareholder Meeting Highlights: No Special Dividend, Health Care Opportunity, and No Apple Park Tours - The Mac Observer

 One shareholder asked if Apple would do a special dividend or double the current dividend.
 Mr. Cook didn’t commit to a particular course of action, and instead said that Apple would announce its next dividend plan in April, when it always does.

 But, Mr. Cook did say, “Special dividends, I’m really not a fan of.”
-He want on to say he didn’t think special dividends were good for companies or shareholders alike, though he didn’t go into why.
+He went on to say he didn’t think special dividends were good for companies or shareholders alike, though he didn’t go into why.

 Tim Cook Stood Up